theandeepsuthar/OIBSIP/README.md

 Dataset 2 allowed me to analyze employment and unemployment across different regions.
 The South region stood out with a high estimated unemployment rate, while the West region had a substantial number of estimated employed individuals.
 Furthermore, the Northeast region displayed a high estimated labor participation rate.
 By leveraging Python's data analysis capabilities, I was able to draw meaningful conclusions from these datasets.
 This project has enhanced my skills in data analysis and Python programming, providing me with valuable insights into unemployment trends.
 I am grateful for the opportunity to work on this project during my internship at Oasis Infobyte.
 It has been a rewarding experience that has expanded my knowledge and proficiency in Python and data analysis.

+Task 5: SALES PREDICTION USING PYTHON

+Sales prediction plays a crucial role in various industries, as it enables businesses to anticipate customer demand, optimize inventory, and plan marketing strategies effectively.
+In this project, we leverage Python's data analytics and machine learning capabilities to develop a sales prediction model.